A Man Without Honor

 "A Man Without Honor" is the seventh episode of the second season of HBO's medieval fantasy television series Game of Thrones.
 The 17th episode overall, "A Man Without Honor" was written by series co-creators David Benioff and D. B. Weiss, and directed by David Nutter.
 It first aired on HBO on May 13, 2012.

 In the episode, Tywin Lannister investigates a suspicious murder at Harrenhal; Jon Snow searches for his companions beyond the Wall with his prisoner, Ygritte; Osha and Hodor help Bran and Rickon Stark escape Winterfell as Theon Greyjoy pursues them; Daenerys Targaryen searches for her stolen dragons in Qarth; and Jaime Lannister attempts to escape captivity.
 The name of the episode comes from Catelyn Stark's assessment of Jaime as being "a man without honor," after he kills a member of his own family to attempt escape.
-The episode received positive reviews from critics.
+The episode received positive reviews from critics, who praised the performances and the scenes with Jon Snow and Ygritte.

 Plot

 In King's Landing

 Sansa awakens from a nightmare to find she has had her first period, meaning she can bear Joffrey’s children.
 Shae tries to help conceal the blood, but the Hound sees the sheet.
 Cersei tells Sansa it will be impossible to love Joffrey, and to find comfort in their children instead.

 Tyrion tells Cersei his doubts about Joffrey's plan to repel Stannis' fleet.
 Cersei confesses her belief that Joffrey is punishment for her incest with Jaime.
+Tyrion attempts to offer his sister solace.